halloverden/symfony-security-bundle/README.md

 ```

-Add this path for this access definition in the config file:
+Add the path for this access definition in the config file:
 ```yaml
 hallo_verden_security:
   access_definitions: